Tina Fey: Feature films

 In 2002, Fey appeared in the surreal comedy Martin & Orloff.
 She made her debut as writer and co-star of the 2004 teen comedy Mean Girls.
 Characters and behaviors in the film are based on Fey's high school life at Upper Darby High School and on the non-fiction book Queen Bees and Wannabes by Rosalind Wiseman.
 The cast includes other past cast members of SNL including Tim Meadows, Ana Gasteyer, and Amy Poehler.
 The film received favorable reviews, and was a box office success, grossing US$129 million worldwide.

 In a 2004 interview, Fey expressed a desire to write and direct films.
 In 2006, Fey worked on a script for Paramount Pictures, which was to feature Sacha Baron Cohen, by the name of Curly Oxide and Vic Thrill, based loosely on the true story of a Hasidic rock musician.
 In 2007, she was cast in the animated comedy film Aqua Teen Hunger Force Colon Movie Film for Theaters as the Aqua Teens' mother, a giant burrito.

 She received her SAG card after appearing in Artie Lange's Beer League released in 2006, in which she was compelled to join for "a thousand dollars".

 Fey and former SNL castmate Amy Poehler starred in the 2008 comedy Baby Mama.
 The film was written and directed by Michael McCullers.
 The plot concerns Kate (Fey), a business woman, who wants a child but, discovering she has only a million-to-one chance of getting pregnant, decides to find a surrogate: Angie (Poehler), an obnoxious schemer.
 Baby Mama received mixed reviews, but critics enjoyed Fey's performance.
 Todd McCarthy of Variety wrote: "Fey is a delight to watch throughout.
 Able to convey Kate's intentions and feelings through the simple looks and inflections, she never melodramatizes her situation; nor does her efficient, perfectionist side become overbearing."
 The movie grossed over US$64 million at the box office.

 Fey's projects after 2008 include a voice role in the English-language version of the Japanese animated film Ponyo.
 In 2009, she appeared in The Invention of Lying.
 Her next film role was in Shawn Levy's 2010 comedy Date Night, a feature that focuses on a married couple, played by Fey and Steve Carell, who go on a date; however, the night goes awry for the two.
-Also in the same year, she voiced Roxanne Ritchie, a television reporter, in the DreamWorks animated film Megamind (2010).
+Also in the same year, she voiced Roxanne "Roxie" Ritchi, a television reporter, in the DreamWorks animated film Megamind (2010).
 With a total worldwide gross of US$321 million, Megamind is Fey's most commercially successful picture to date.
 It earned US$173 million outside the U.S. and US$148 million domestically.